This post may contain affiliate links.

-Kalambú Hot Springs near La Fortuna de Arenal in Costa Rica is the perfect destination for families wanting to have fun and enjoy the health benefits of volcanic hot springs.
-The property has stunning volcano views, lush grounds full of flowers, water slides and a great restaurant, making it great for families of all ages.
+Kalambú Hot Springs near La Fortuna, Costa Rica is the perfect destination for families wanting to have fun and enjoy the health benefits of volcanic hot springs.
+The property has stunning volcano views, lush grounds full of flowers, water slides, and a great restaurant, making it great for families of all ages.

 So when we had the opportunity to visit the new Kalambú Hot Springs we found the perfect place for your family!
 Here’s everything you need to know!